ocaml/ocaml.org/data/tutorials/language/0it_01_basic_datatypes.md

 -->

 <!--More scannable-->
-This course covers various types:
+The goal is to teach skills on how to handle:
 - Atomic types, such as integers and Booleans
 - Predefined compound types, like strings and lists
 - User-defined types, namely variants and records

-The goal is to teach skills on how to handle data from predefined, variant, and record types.
 Additionally, you will be introduced to the important concept of pattern matching on those types.
 <!--End edit-->

-Before proceeding, it's necessary to have completed the [Get Started](https://ocaml.org/docs/get-started) series of tutorials as well as [Functions and Values](/docs/values-and-functions).
+**Prerequisites**: Before proceeding, it's necessary to have completed the [Get Started](https://ocaml.org/docs/get-started) series of tutorials as well as [Functions and Values](/docs/values-and-functions).
 As in previous tutorials, expressions after `#` and ending with `;;` are for the toplevel, like UTop.

 <!--
 The goal of this tutorial is to provide for the following capabilities: